ProfRandom/WCB-Canon/GitLab_Wiki/Seasons_Eccentric_Anomaly.md

 Before beginning the conversion, identify the following key quantities:

 - **$\varepsilon$** — the planet’s **obliquity** (axial tilt).
-  - *Note:* a planet with no tilt ($\varepsilon = 0$) experiences no seasons — and therefore no quarta — in the usual sense.
+  - *Note:* a planet with no tilt ($\varepsilon = 0$) experiences no seasons — and therefore no secta — in the usual sense.
 Proceeding further in such a case is non-productive.
 - **$e$** — orbital **eccentricity**, describing how far the planet’s orbit departs from circularity.
 - **$\zeta$** — the **chronex**, the true-anomaly angle of the first cardinal event (*tempostat*) to occur after the planet passes periapsis.
 - **$\chi$** — the planet’s **chronum**, its sidereal orbital period, best expressed in diurns (days).